 Staring is an interesting cat behavior.
 In the wild, it is either a sign of aggression or a predatory behaviour associated with stalking and hunting.
 In domesticated cats, when a cat stares at you – it can mean much more.
 Staring has become a way for cats to communicate with their humans.

-When cats stare each other down this is only ever a sign of trouble.
+When cats stare each other down this is definitely a sign of trouble.
 Sometimes, this is also how your cat communicates that they are losing patience with you.
 An angry cat will have a stiff or rigid body, poised to attack.
 Their eyes may lay flat and be dilated.
 Common vocalisations of an angry cat include hissing and a low growling meow.
 Their tails will often swish and swat.

-Cats who have been spooked by something, will look to you to help them understand what scared them and to get cues on how to react.
+Cats who have been spooked by something will look to you to help them understand what scared them and to get cues on how to react.
 When your cat is scared, try your best to remain calm and reassuring.
 Quietly call your cat while also respecting their need to feel safe in their own way.
 A frightened cat can also lash out by biting or hissing if you try to move them before they are ready.

 Your cat wants your attention